 The stations along Line A also feature some serious international design cred, including those colorful, Pop-Art-like aluminum tiles (part concave, part convex) that line the underground walls and appear in so many Instagram posts on Prague.
 These were the inspired work of designer Jaroslav Otruba.
 Line A is also the deepest of the three lines, and many stations show off impressively long escalators.
 The station at Náměstí Míru even boasts the longest escalator in the European Union, a whopping 87 meters (285 feet), and has become a tourist attraction in its own right.

 Line C, by contrast, is a kind of historical upstart, the radical or the rebel.
-It’s traditionally regarded as the “communist” line (which might explain that letter “C” or the red color!).
+It’s traditionally regarded as the “communist” line (which might explain the letter “C,” or that red color).
 Line C was built largely to connect the center of Prague with the sprawling worker-housing projects on the city’s southern edge that, back in the '70s and '80s, were the pride and joy of communist central planners.

-To give you a flavor, the metro stop at today’s Holešovice train station was once called “Fučíkova,” after the communist journalist Julius Fučík who was persecuted by the Nazis.
-The name “Gottwaldova” referred to Klement Gottwald, the country’s first communist leader who assumed power in the coup of 1948.
+To give you a flavor, the metro stop at today’s Holešovice station was once called “Fučíkova,” after the communist-journalist Julius Fučík, who was persecuted by the Nazis.
+The name “Gottwaldova” referred to Klement Gottwald, the country’s early communist leader, who assumed power in the coup of 1948.
 Today’s Pankrác station was simply called “Youth” (to glorify youth, I guess); Opatov station was named “Friendship.”
-Some of my personal favorites include Chodov, once known as “Builders” (a tribute to those building the metro) and modern-day Háje, which was originally named “Cosmonauts” to honor the Russian space program.
+Some of my personal favorites include Chodov, once known as “Builders” (a tribute to those building the metro), and modern-day Háje, which was originally named “Cosmonauts” to honor the Russian space program.

 Line B is harder to pigeonhole.
-It’s the system’s middle child: confused and neglected.
-Neither grand A nor radical C. For some reason, I can't help but think as I write this (and pardon the American reference) of that epic meltdown by middle daughter "Jan" in the classic 1970s' TV sitcom “The Brady Bunch.”
-"It's always Marcia, Marcia, Marcia," she cries (referring to her older sister, who was always perfect).
-Maybe the "B" stands for "Brady"?
+It’s the system’s middle child: confused and neglected: neither the grander A line nor the radical C line.
+I can't help but think as I write this (and please pardon the American cultural reference) of the classic 1970s' TV sitcom “The Brady Bunch.”
+In one episode, Jan, the aggrieved middle daughter of three girls, goes on an epic rant: "It's always Marcia, Marcia, Marcia!" she cries, referring to her always-perfect, older sister Marcia.
+Maybe the "B" in the metro line's name stands for "Brady"?

 There are a couple standout stations along Line B, such as Anděl, formerly called “Moskevská” to honor the city of Moscow.
 Most of the line, though, is fairly forgettable.
 I challenge anyone to list off the Line B stations from Smíchov, heading west, to its terminus at Zličín in the correct order (and without looking at a map).
 It can’t be done.